Creative Expression

 Through the creative process of making art, individuals can gain insight into their feelings and develop problem-solving skills they can use in everyday life.

-Studies have found numerous benefits associated with using art as therapy, including improved mental health outcomes such as reduced anxiety levels; increased self-esteem; better-coping strategies when dealing with stressors; better emotional regulation abilities, and a more positive outlook on life overall.
+Studies have found numerous benefits associated with using art as therapy, including improved mental health outcomes such as reduced anxiety levels; increased self-esteem; better coping strategies when dealing with stressors; better emotional regulation abilities, and a more positive outlook on life overall.

 These results suggest that engaging in artistic activities could benefit everyone regardless of age or ability.
 [10]

 One study investigated the impact of visual art-making on the cortisol levels of 39 healthy adults.
-Results indicate that art-making has statistically a significant effect on lowering of cortisol levels.
+Results indicate that art-making has statistically a significant effect on lowering cortisol levels.
 [11]

 Conclusion